Broughton Shopping Park: History

 The shopping park was built on land between Bretton Road, Chester Road, and Bretton Lane.
 The eastern end was originally farmland and the western end (between Bretton Road and Chester Road) was Mold Railway between 1849 and 1983.
 The Mill House pub and McDonald's are sited on the former railway route.

 Opening

 The Broughton Park shopping centre opened in June 1999 with 300,000 square feet of shops.
 It opened to provide an alternative for the local population in north-east Wales, which had previously looked almost entirely to Chester for its main shopping facilities, such as those present in Chester city centre, and Cheshire Oaks (opened in March 1995).

-The arrival of a new shopping area was a welcomed addition for the local community, and it was officially opened by Emmerdale star Malandra Burrows, it employed just under 1,000 people and was only home to 16 retailers, including Soccer Sports (now Sports Direct), Tesco, WH Smith, Clarks and Next, all of which are still present in the park as of January 2022.
+The arrival of a new shopping area was a welcomed addition for the local community, and it was officially opened by Emmerdale star Malandra Burrows, it employed just under 1,000 people and was only home to 16 retailers, including Soccer Sports (now Sports Direct), Tesco, WH Smith (now known as TGJones), Clarks and Next, all of which are still present in the park as of January 2022.